 On May 10, 2023, City Council adopted item CC6.3, in support of proposed revisions to the policies in the Historic Yonge Street Heritage Conservation District Plan.
 The confidential attachments were made public on June 5, 2023.

-Historic Yonge Street Heritage Conservation District Plan
+A copy of the Historic Yonge Heritage Conservation District Plan is available from Heritage Planning upon request.

 The Historic Yonge Street Heritage Conservation District was completed in accordance with Heritage Conservation Districts in Toronto: Policies, Procedures and Terms of Reference as adopted by City Council.